 Yasmine was not about to give up just yet.

-‘But that extra diversity could also work in your favour, right?
+‘But that extra bit of diversity could also work in your favour, right?
 Your programme will be regarded as progressive and will have thousands of supporters just because a trans woman plays the main part.’

 ‘We just think the public isn’t ready yet,’ the female judge compassionately contradicted her, ‘We already have a lesbian couple on the show.
-The amount of minorities in our program should still be realistic.’
+The number of minorities in our program should still be realistic.’

 ‘We’re not Orange Is the New Black,’ the last male judge added.
 That way he had said something too.

 Filled with disbelief and disappointment, Yasmine bit her tongue in order not to lose control.
 Not that she felt the urge to lash out at the panel, but now was not the time to burst into tears.